 CRS Calculator

 Are you confused about your qualification for Canada Express Entry?
 Understanding your CRS Ranking score is very important to determine if you are eligible for Permanent Residency (PR).
 Calculation of your CRS score can be very confusing, especially if you are scanning through various criteria.
 Our CRS calculator helps simplify this process for you.
-By answering some simple questions, you can receive your Canada Express Entry points, making it easier for you to assess your chances of getting an Invitation to Apply (ITA)
+By answering some simple questions, you can receive your Canada immigration points, making it easier for you to assess your chances of getting an Invitation to Apply (ITA)

 Disclaimer: This calculator provides estimates for general guidance and reference purposes only.
 The official Express Entry system takes precedence in case of any discrepancies.
 This tool is not affiliated with or endorsed by the Canadian government.